 OVERVIEW OF THE FUNCTIONAL RESPONSIBILITIES OF OUR OFFICES

 USTR's Office of Administration is responsible for all of the administrative and management services for the proper functioning of the Agency.
 This includes finance, budget and travel, human resources, facilities management, security (personal protection, physical, and information), continuity of operations, emergency preparedness, information technology and communications systems, and general administrative services.
 All USTR employees, in both Washington, DC and overseas locations, are directly served by the professionals of this Office.
-USTR employees in Geneva, Beijing, and Brussels receive much of their day-to-day support on-site from their host U.S. embassy/mission.
+USTR employees in Geneva, Beijing, Mexico City, and Brussels receive much of their day-to-day support on-site from their host U.S. embassy/mission.

 Responsibilities include managing the U.S.-India Trade Policy Forum (TPF) Cabinet-level bilateral trade dialogue, including coordinating the TPF's Five Focus groups (Agriculture, Intellectual Property Rights, Investment, Services, Tariff and Non-Tariff Barriers) and the Private Sector Advisory Group (PSAG).
 Other areas of emphasis include leading the Trade and Investment Council Meetings under the U.S. Trade and Investment Framework Agreements (TIFAs) with Afghanistan, Pakistan, Sri Lanka, and the Central Asian states, and overseeing discussions on pending or potential TIFAs with Bangladesh, Iraq, Maldives, and Nepal.